 - Relatively easy to plan with low overhead costs

-- the Zumba dance can be customized to satisfy a variety of age groups and fitness levels, and works for both large and small groups
+- The Zumba dance can be customized to satisfy a variety of age groups and fitness levels, and works for both large and small groups

-How to Plan a Zumba Fundraiser?
+How Do You Plan a Zumba Fundraiser?

-A zumba fundraiser is not too difficult to plan.
-The basic premise of a Zumba fundraiser is for an organization to host a Zumba class, (or party as it is sometimes called), where the money raised goes to support a particular charity or cause.
+The basic premise of a Zumba fundraiser is for an organization to host a Zumba class (or party as it is sometimes called), where the money raised goes to support a particular charity or cause.
 Participants pay money to participate in the event, which can last for an hour, or longer in the case of zumba-thon.

+A zumba fundraiser is not too difficult to plan, in comparison to other fundraising events.
 In order to host a Zumba Fundraiser, you’ll want to consider the following steps: